-Editor’s Note: e-News reader, Katrina, asked for more detail on the four-bucket dishwashing system.
+Editor’s Note: Katrina asked for more detail on the four-bucket dishwashing system.
 Here’s my reply to Katrina, giving some extra info on the process.

 I started using this method on my first Grand Canyon trip, with info supplied by the Park Service.
 At that time, their info packet gave an actual volume of bleach to add to the final rinse.
 Now they’re giving the concentration in ppm of chlorine in the bleach rinse solution – you’d have to get a kit of some sort to measure that, perhaps from a swimming pool maintenance company, or online or wherever.

 Personally, I’ve just put a couple of capfuls (~2 tablespoons) from the bleach bottle in the final rinse.
 When treating drinking water with bleach, it’s recommended that you add 8-10 drops per gallon of clear water.
 So, the “couple of capfuls” are way in excess of that concentration (there are approximately 60 drops in a teaspoon and 3 teaspoons in a tablespoon).
 I’d err on the side of more if the water you’re using has a lot of particulate matter or if you know it’s downstream of municipal or livestock contamination.

 The process I like to use is to gather the clearest river water available for the four buckets, add some soap to the first bucket and dump the dishes in to soak.
 Fill buckets two and three part-way and put water on the stove to heat.
 Add bleach to bucket four, mix it well.
 This gives the chlorine time to work while the water is heating.
 Then, before starting to wash the dishes, clear off a Roll-A-Table and thoroughly clean the top with paper towels soaked in the fourth bucket bleach solution.
 One important note: use fresh bleach; it will lose strength over time.